 Switching Health Funds

 When you move funds, your LHC loading goes with you.
-When transferring cover, we will contact your previous insurer to obtain a clearance certificate.
+When transferring cover, we will contact your previous insurer to obtain a Transfer Certificate.
 It’s a good idea to maintain your hospital cover up until the date that you transfer, to avoid using up any of your permitted days without cover unnecessarily.

 Can I get my LHC Waived?